scanoss/engine/README.md

 # Installation

-The SCANOSS Inventory Engine a command-line tool used for comparing a file or directory against the SCANOSS Knowledgebase.
+The SCANOSS Engine is a command-line tool used for comparing a file or directory against the SCANOSS Knowledgebase.
 The source code can be downloaded and compiled as follows:

 ```
 wget -O engine.zip https://github.com/scanoss/engine/archive/master.zip